snototter/retweaks/README.md

 A template consists of:
 * A PNG file which is shown as the first layer of your notebook/sheet.
 * An SVG file which is used whenever you export your notebook/sheet.
 * A configuration entry to properly load the template.
-These are stored on the device at `/usr/share/remarkable/templates/templates.json`.
+These are stored on the device within `/usr/share/remarkable/templates/templates.json`.

 My [custom templates](./host/template-scripting):
+* **Caveat:** Printing these correctly takes a fair bit of trial and error with your printer driver and PDF viewer, unfortunately.
+In all my tests, the exported PDF had the correct size of 157x210 mm, but the printouts heavily varied (tested on Ubuntu 16/18/20 and Windows 10 - with Canon and Brother printers)
 * A [5mm grid](./host/template-scripting/Grid5mm.png).
 The squares are 5x5 mm on the e-ink display.
-However, printing an exported notebook is slightly smaller (the exported PDF shows the correct size of 157x210 mm, but the printouts are smaller - **TODO:** I can't print any exported document at the correct size (need to investigate page/image scaling options of the printer).
 * A [5mm grid with horizontal & vertical rulers](./host/template-scripting/GridRuler.png) - Same caveats (5x5 mm on the e-ink, but smaller when printed).

 To automatically install these custom templates on the device: